joaoneon/42_libft/README.md

   Part 2
 </h3>
 <p align="left">
-  Code some helpful functions that aren't in the Standard C libraby.
+  Develop useful functions that are not present in the Standard C library.
   </p>
   <table>
     <tr>